New from ACTIVE: Check out our latest products here

 The Conventional Septic System

-No matter if it’s an aerobic treatment unit or chamber design, one element remains vital: the drain field.
-Often underestimated, this component plays an essential role by absorbing effluent released from your septic tanks.
+It doesn’t matter whether it’s an aerobic treatment unit or chamber design, one element remains vital – the drain field.
+This component plays an essential role in your septic system by absorbing effluent released from your septic tanks.

-Maintaining healthy drain fields isn’t optional because neglecting them could lead to serious environmental hazards due to potential groundwater contamination with harmful contaminants.
+Maintaining healthy drain fields isn’t optional because neglecting them could lead to serious environmental hazards due to potential groundwater contamination with harmful contaminants such as harmful coliform bacteria.

-To ensure that septic system health isn’t compromised, homeowners should avoid driving heavy vehicles over their drain fields or planting deep-rooted trees nearby, which might damage its structure.
+To ensure that your septic system works properly, homeowners should avoid driving heavy vehicles over their drain fields or planting deep-rooted trees nearby, which might damage its structure.

 Maintaining Your Septic System